computer-reinvention/ChainFactory/README.md

 ## Overview

 `ChainFactory` is a utility to build LLM chains by configuration instead of code.
 The chains produces this way are reproducible and easy to manage i.e read, edit and share.
-The created chains can be exported as Python code and used in your projects without any mod.
-Additionally, you can pass the YAML configuration to `ChainFactoryEngine` to use them on the fly.
+The created chains can be exported as Python code and used in your projects without much disruption to rest of the system.
+Additionally, you can pass the YAML configuration to `ChainFactoryEngine` to execute the engine.

-This allows a very interesting pattern where you can create chains during runtime and combine their outputs to do interesting things that are not possible with the standard code defined chains.
+**Side Note**: This allows a very interesting pattern where you can create chains during runtime and combine their outputs to do interesting things that are not possible with the standard code defined chains.

 ## Installation from PyPI
 1. using `pip` as follows: